igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 The `git submodule add` allows cloning of the theme repository to your project and keeping it as a subdirectory of the site repository.
 Also, it permits Netlify to recursively clone the site repository along with the theme repository when building and deploying the site.

-Copy the content of `themes/bilberry-hugo-theme/exampleSite` directory to the site directory, remove the default archetype and move back to the site directory:
+Copy the content of the `themes/bilberry-hugo-theme/exampleSite` folder to the site's root directory, remove the default archetype and move back to the site's root directory:
 ```plaintext
 $ cp -r bilberry-hugo-theme/exampleSite/* ../
 $ rm ../archetypes/default.md
 $ cd ..
 ```

-At this point, the site directory structure should look like below, where  `content` directory contains the content from the example site:
+At this point, the site's root directory structure should look like below, where  `content` directory contains the content from the example site:

 ![Hugo New Site Dir Structure](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-dir-structure.png)

-From the site directory, start the hugo server to build and serve the site:
+To start the built-in server to build and serve the site, execute the `hugo server` command from the site's root directory:

 ![Hugo New Site Serve](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-serve.png)